kunalmenaria20/personal-finance-tracker/README.md

 # Personal Finance Tracker

-📊 A simple command-line based personal finance tracker built in C++ using CMake.
+📊 A command-line based personal finance tracker built in C++ using CMake.
 Track your expenses, income, and manage your finances easily from your terminal.

 > 🚧 **This project is currently in development.** More features and improvements will be added soon!